spaghetus/trusted-timecode/README.md

 ## Dependencies

-Requires qrencode, gpg, and jq to be available in $PATH.
+Requires qrencode, gpg, sed, wc, cut, chmod, date, xargs, and jq to be available in $PATH.

 ## Environment

-TRUSTED_TIMECODE_KEYID is the id of the key to use for signing.
+TRUSTED_TIMECODE_KEYID is the id of the gpg key to use for signing.